Ad Noctum: Chapter 7

 Varro gave him a measured look.

-Volker felt compelled to say something else.
-To justify his lack of information.
-“Rush keeps to himself mostly.
-Working on—whatever it is that he’s working on.”
+Volker felt compelled to add more.
+“Rush keeps to himself.
+Working on—whatever he’s working on.”

 “But he is working?”
 Varro asked.